Disadvantages of AI in Business: Risks You Should Know

 Handling Sensitive Customer Data

-Companies using artificial intelligence must be careful with customer data, especially private info like bank records or patient data.
+Companies using artificial intelligence must be careful with customer data, especially private information like bank records or patient data.
 AI algorithms need huge amounts of data to learn from (training data).

-This data could accidentally expose private customer info if not properly protected.
+This data could accidentally expose private customer information if it is not properly protected.
 Strict data rules and strong cybersecurity are needed to prevent data breaches and keep customers’ trust.

 The way AI systems centralize data creates risks of data misuse if the systems get hacked.
-Bad actors could get unauthorized access to private training data, and AI models, or even control the AI itself for harmful purposes.
+Bad actors could gain unauthorized access to private training data and AI models, or even control the AI itself for harmful purposes.

 Businesses must invest in serious security protocols and ongoing maintenance to reduce these threats and protect their valuable insights from AI.